Pomegranate123/pichess/README.md

 # pichess

-A free and open source chess application, an alternative to lichess.
+A free and open source chess website, an alternative to lichess.
+Made using Django and Vue.

 # Usage

 To run, clone the repository and run `buildrun.sh`.
-The site will be available on `localhost`
+The site will be available on `localhost`.

 # Dependencies